Home » Recipes » Soups » New England Clam Chowder

 New England Clam Chowder

-I love soup recipes all year long, and this homemade clam chowder is the perfect comfort food with its rich flavor and creamy texture!
-It’s made with bacon drippings and chicken stock, giving it a great, savory flavor alongside tender clams, chopped onions, and a hint of bay leaf.
-The combo of whole milk and light cream creates that smooth, creamy broth you expect in a New England clam chowder recipe.
+I love soup recipes all year long, and this easy clam chowder is perfect comfort food with rich flavor and a creamy texture!
+Made with bacon dippings and chicken stock for savory depth, plus tender clams and the perfect creamy broth you expect from New England Chowder.

 What you’ll love about this Clam Chowder: